 Dividend growth is an important measure of health, but it’s also an important factor in compound returns over time.
 Your initial investment might be fixed, but the dividends should get larger and larger over time, meaning you could find yourself reaping a massive payday years down the road if you’re patient enough to buy and hold.

-If you want to focus on rock-solid companies like this, this Vanguard ETF is worth a look.
+If you want to focus on rock-solid companies like this in 2024, this Vanguard ETF is worth a look.

 - Dividend yield: 4.4%